jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.1 Endianness

 Devices such as the Motorola 68000 (M68k) series processors are big endian devices.
 PCI devices, by contrast, are little endian devices.
 This means we must byte swap the address and data signals to provide a compatability layer between devices with different endianness[[1]](#1).
 This byte swap occurs in the PCI Controller Logic and is transparent to the devices.
 Any devices created for the AmigaPCI must be designed as little endian, as defined in the PCI Local Bus Specifications.
-Because PCI can mask any byte, we swap each byte individually.

 Device|0x00|0x01|0x02|0x03|Endianess
 -|-|-|-|-|-
 M68k Data Bus|0*..7|8..15|16..23|24..31|Big
 PCI AD Bus|7..0|15..8|23..16|31*..24|Little

+**NOTE:** For the purposes of this project, a bus's most significant bit will be listed first and least significant last.
+For example, [31..0] indicates bit 31 as the most significant bit.
+Zero is the least.
+Thus, [31..0] indicates a little endian device.
+The opposite will be true for a big endian device.

 *Most significant bit.